calcom/cal.com/packages/embeds/embed-core/README.md

   - Branding at the bottom has been removed for UI improvements, need to see where to add it.

 - API
   - Allow loader color customization using UI command itself too.
+Right now it's possible using CSS only.

 - Automation Tests
   - Run automation tests in CI